pavans78/k8s-nodeAffinity-examples/README.md

 `preferredDuringSchedulingIgnoredDuringExecution`: The scheduler tries to find a node that meets the rule.
 If a matching node is not available, the scheduler still schedules the Pod.

+Reference: more information on the node affinity please refer this [link][https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity]